zhysess/SurveillanceVideoDataset/README.md

 # SurveillanceVideoDataset
 This is a dataset for detection persons in surveillance videos.

-The dataset consists of 2000 pictures including 1404 positive samples and 596 negative samples.
+The dataset consists of 2000 pictures including 1404 positive samples and 596 negative samples from INRIA, CUHK square and USC-B.

 The labels has the same name with pictures.
 The label has a following form: